adegie/music_notes_guessr/README.md

 2. Watch the highlighted note on the treble or bass staff.
 3. Respond with the matching letter key or tap the button on screen.
 Press the **New note** button to skip.
 4. Enable the **Advanced mode** checkbox to include ledger line notes (three bars above/below each staff).
+5. Fine-tune the “Same staff chance” slider to adjust how often consecutive notes remain on the same staff.

 No build step is required—everything runs client-side from the HTML, CSS, and JS files in the repository.